647 952 268 [email protected]

 Head a little inland and you will begin to climb the gentle slopes towards La Concha.
 La Concha is the mountain peak which overlooks Marbella.
 Here the stunning properties of Sierra Blanca, Las Lomas de Marbella and La Capellania boast stunning views.
 This is where much of the ‘new money’ has settled and it shows.
 High walls, security and expansive villas are the norm.
 If villa living is not for you, there are also a great selection of luxury apartments available.

-Areas of Puerto Banus and Nueva Analucia
+Areas of Puerto Banus and Nueva Andalucia

 Puerto Banus